 "Bah, piss off the lot of you!
 You'll be the death of me, I swear."
 Coach grumbled, grinning all the same though.

 We all laughed, and entered the gym once again.

 Some of the crowd had left, but many still remained, talking excitedly and cheering when they saw us.
 Walking towards the exit of the gymnasium, we laughed and chatted with the students who came up to congratulate us.
 Many of them I knew, and was smiling happily as I walked along with Christie and Julie.
 Pushing my hair out of my face, I looked up and met a pair of dark, amused looking eyes.

 Lounging on the lower benches of the bleachers right next to the exit was a group of around ten guys, all laughing and joking amongst themselves.
 They quieted as we approached however, and the owner of those dark eyes stood up slowly.

-James Stirling, wearing a black wife beater, silver basketball shorts, and casual black flip-flops, grinned disarmingly and said in a smug voice, "Nice game, Taylor.
+James Stirling, wearing a black hoodie, dark green basketball shorts, and casual black flip-flops, grinned disarmingly and said in a smug voice, "Nice game, Taylor.
 Couldn't have fouled that number ten better myself."

 I felt Julie tense by my side; it was common knowledge that she had a thing for James.